 2. An image signature doesn't look as professional as a regular signature.

-3. Email signatures saved as images won't always appear the way you want them to - they might appear as an attachment on certain devices or other email service providers.
+3. Email signatures saved as images won't always appear the way you want them to - they might appear as an attachment on certain devices or other email providers.

-7. Don't forget to update your email signature
+Don't forget to update your email signature

 This is the same if you rebrand your business: don't forget to rebrand the email signature also.
 You need to maintain consistency throughout all marketing channels the business uses, including on your email signature.

-8. Don't add unnecessary images to your email signature
+Don't add unnecessary images to your email signature

-Having no image in your signature is far superior to having an image which doesn't load in the inbox of a person with a slow internet connection.
+Having no image in your signature is far superior to having an image that doesn't load in the inbox of a person with a slow internet connection.
 Moreover, sometimes images can get squashed or scaled down on mobile devices, making them look terrible.

 If you do decide to use an image, make sure it's one you've taken yourself and you have all the relevant copyrights too.

-9. Don't assume the email signature will work the same on all providers
+Don't assume the email signature will work the same on all providers

 So you've designed your email signature in, say, Microsoft Outlook, and everything looks great.
-Your sign off is beautiful and professional.
+Your sign-off is beautiful and professional.

-But there's a problem - whenever you send an email to a person who uses a different client to you, such as Gmail, your signature is distorted, especially the pictures.
+But there's a problem - whenever you send an email to a person who uses a different client than you, such as Gmail, your signature is distorted, especially the pictures.